beboi0122/Vision_transformers_for_image_segmentation/README.md

 - docker
 - kaggle registration

-Before running the docker image, place your kaggle.json file in the data folder.
+Before running the docker image, place your kaggle.json file in the project folder.

 To build the docker image run the following command: